 BlephEx® is a doctors eyelid cleaning procedure.
 The cleaning procedure should be repeated every 4 to 6 months.

 2. Where can I get a BlephEx® procedure performed?

 Answer: BlephEx® is performed in doctors offices all over the world.
-On our website go to our DOCTOR LOCATOR MAP (make this an active link) to find a practice near you who performs the cleaning procedure.
+On our website go to our DOCTOR LOCATOR MAP to find a practice near you who performs the cleaning procedure.
 Enter your zip code or use the + (plus) button to simply zoom in to your area.